vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate No. 53:

 This is an interesting sculpture showing Hanuman and Sita probably the scene depicting anguliapradana.
-Hanuman is shown in an attitude of devo- tion, with his mouth closed with his left hand.
+Hanuman is shown in an attitude of devotion, with his mouth closed with his left hand.
 Sita is shown with full breasts and with her hair done in a bun in the typical Vijayanagara fashion though Valmiki depicts her as with hair loosened on account of her distress.

 Plate No. 54: